Upstart Holdings, Inc. (NASDAQ:UPST) Shares Purchased by Bank of Montreal Can

-Bank of Montreal Can grew its position in shares of Upstart Holdings, Inc. (NASDAQ:UPST) by 58,150.9% in the second quarter, Holdings Channel reports.
-The institutional investor owned 64,076 shares of the company’s stock after buying an additional 63,966 shares during the period.
-Bank of Montreal Can’s holdings in Upstart were worth $7,958,000 as of its most recent filing with the SEC.
+Bank of Montreal Can increased its holdings in shares of Upstart Holdings, Inc. (NASDAQ:UPST) by 58,150.9% in the second quarter, Holdings Channel reports.
+The firm owned 64,076 shares of the company’s stock after buying an additional 63,966 shares during the quarter.
+Bank of Montreal Can’s holdings in Upstart were worth $7,958,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other institutional investors have also recently made changes to their positions in UPST.
-American International Group Inc. purchased a new position in Upstart during the 1st quarter worth $25,000.
-Stonehage Fleming Financial Services Holdings Ltd purchased a new position in Upstart during the 2nd quarter worth $44,000.
-CKW Financial Group purchased a new position in Upstart during the 1st quarter worth $53,000.
-IFP Advisors Inc purchased a new position in Upstart during the 2nd quarter worth $54,000.
-Finally, Optimum Investment Advisors raised its position in Upstart by 360.0% during the 2nd quarter.
-Optimum Investment Advisors now owns 460 shares of the company’s stock worth $57,000 after buying an additional 360 shares during the last quarter.
-Institutional investors own 49.24% of the company’s stock.
+Other large investors have also modified their holdings of the company.
+American International Group Inc. acquired a new stake in Upstart during the 1st quarter worth $25,000.
+Stonehage Fleming Financial Services Holdings Ltd acquired a new stake in Upstart during the 2nd quarter worth $44,000.
+CKW Financial Group acquired a new stake in Upstart during the 1st quarter worth $53,000.
+IFP Advisors Inc acquired a new stake in Upstart during the 2nd quarter worth $54,000.
+Finally, Optimum Investment Advisors boosted its stake in Upstart by 360.0% during the 2nd quarter.
+Optimum Investment Advisors now owns 460 shares of the company’s stock worth $57,000 after purchasing an additional 360 shares during the period.
+Hedge funds and other institutional investors own 49.24% of the company’s stock.

 In other Upstart news, CEO Dave Girouard sold 125,000 shares of the firm’s stock in a transaction dated Wednesday, September 1st.
 The shares were sold at an average price of $225.43, for a total transaction of $28,178,750.00.
 The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
 Also, General Counsel Alison Nicoll sold 22,500 shares of the firm’s stock in a transaction dated Wednesday, September 22nd.
 The stock was sold at an average price of $321.65, for a total transaction of $7,237,125.00.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 2,111,464 shares of company stock valued at $449,147,257 over the last 90 days.
 25.20% of the stock is currently owned by insiders.